ESMValGroup/ESMValTool_Tutorial/_episodes/00-introduction.md

     scripts: hockeystick.py
 ```

-> ## Understanding the different section of the recipe
+> ## Understanding the different sections of the recipe
 >
 > Try to figure out the meaning of the different dataset keys.
 Hint: they can
 > be found in the documentation of ESMValTool.